 Cybersecurity is the new frontier and Indiana University is at the forefront.
 We're taking a comprehensive approach to exploration, bringing together leading minds in security, policy, and research to address our greatest challenges—at home and abroad.

-The School of Informatics and Computing's secure computing program offers students an interdisciplinary approach to information security that considers the numerous modern technical challenges, and then goes beyond technology to consider the social and practical aspects of protecting data, privacy, and other assets.
+School of Informatics, Computing, and Engineering's secure computing program offers students an interdisciplinary approach to information security that considers the numerous modern technical challenges, and then goes beyond technology to consider the social and practical aspects of protecting data, privacy, and other assets.
 In our program, you will receive a technical foundation in designing, implementing, and managing secure information technology systems.
 You'll also gain insight into the social, legislative, and economic considerations that affect the decisions people and businesses make about their own security.